Andrea-Fox/consistentTopicsInTweets/readme.md

+Execution of a project for a Data Mining course

 ## Problem description
 Tweets are short texts (sequence of words) sent at specific times by specific individuals.
 The collection of terms that a tweet contains is collectively describing a message.
 Appearance of a term in many tweets makes the term popular.